 Schizophrenia and Relationships

 Relationships can be a challenge for people with schizophrenia.
 Their unusual thoughts and behaviors may alienate friends, co-workers, and family members.
-Sticking to a treatment plan can reduce antisocial symptoms.
+Sticking to a treatment plan can reduce social isolation.
 One form of therapy focuses on forming and nurturing interpersonal relationships.
 In addition, support groups or family therapy can help loved ones better understand the illness.

 Schizophrenia and Substance Abuse